A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 Changes the position of an existing child in the display object container.
 This affects the layering of child objects.
 For example, the following example shows three display objects, labeled a, b, and c, at index positions 0, 1, and 2, respectively:

-When you use the setChildIndex()
+When you use the setChildIndex() method and specify an

 index position that is already occupied, the only positions that change